 I love Bersarin Quartett partly for the same reason I love Max Richter's albums.
 It's music for imaginary movies that's far better than most soundtrack albums from actual films.
-Instead of cues and jarring stabs that make little sense off screen, we hear perfect realisations of how a moody soundtrack album should sound; wordless storytelling that exists in its own world, and works on its own terms.
+Instead of cues that make little sense off screen, we hear perfect realisations of how a moody soundtrack album should sound; wordless storytelling that exists in its own world, and works on its own terms.

 country of origin:

-Neo-classical, ambient, soundscape, cinematic
+Modern classical, post-rock, ambient, soundscape, cinematic

 00's - 10's

 Reviewed by Mike G